shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

-# A Comprehensive Collection of Hands-on Ethical Hacking and Penetration Testing Labs
+# Final Capstone Activity for Ethical Hacking Program by CISCO
 This repository is dedicated to providing step-by-step lab exercises and documentation for the entire lifecycle of ethical hacking and penetration testing.
 It functions as both a personal portfolio and an instructional resource for learning the tools, methodologies, and critical thinking skills required to become a successful cybersecurity expert.
 ## IMPORTANT: Ethical & Legal Disclaimer
 **This repository and its contents are strictly for educational and self-improvement purposes only.**